Fort Lee School District

-The Fort Lee School District or Fort Lee Public Schools is a comprehensive community public school district that serves students in pre-Kindergarten through twelfth grade from Fort Lee, in Bergen County, New Jersey, United States.
+The Fort Lee School District or Fort Lee Public Schools is a comprehensive community public school district that serves students in pre-Kindergarten through twelfth grade from Fort Lee, in Bergen County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprising six schools, had an enrollment of 4,103 students and 301.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 15:1.
+As of the 2021–22 school year, the district, then comprised of six schools, had an enrollment of 4,074 students and 331.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Awards and recognition

 During the 2010-11 school year, School #3 was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive, one of only 10 schools statewide to be honored.
 The school was one of three in Bergen County honored that year.
+In 2024, School 3 was one of 11 statewide that was recognized as a Blue Ribbon School.

 Fort Lee High School has been ranked very highly both by U.S. News & World Report (92 of 451 in 2020) and the New Jersey Department of Education ranking (89% percentile in the state).
-The elementary and middle schools have consistently been ranked highly too.

 Controversy

-Fort Lee Elementary School 1 was in the news in 2018, receiving local and even out-of-state media coverage after a teacher's assistant pleaded guilty to selling drugs on school grounds.
+Fort Lee Elementary School 1 was in the news in 2018, receiving local and out-of-state media coverage after a teacher's assistant pleaded guilty to selling drugs on school grounds.

+Two female former students filed a lawsuit against the school district for allegedly failing to protect them from a teacher who was inappropriate with two middle school students at Lewis F. Cole Middle School in 2012 and 2017.
+The teacher, Howard Sidorsky, has since been convicted of the crime.

 Schools

-Schools in the district (with 2018–19 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2021–22 enrollment data from the National Center for Education Statistics) are: